 “With passion, verve, authority, Beverly Gray details the perfect storm of events that culminated in the generation-defining film.
 A refresher and a reminder of the film’s cultural impact and a joyous behind-the-scenes look at a pivotal moment in American cinema and why The Graduate still resonates.”

-—Brian Jay Jones, author of George Lucas: A Life
+—Brian Jay Jones, author of Jim Henson: The Biography

 “…a lively, layered recounting of the genesis, production, release in 1967 and unique cultural significance of this landmark movie.
 A baby boomer herself, [Gray] brings to the absorbing story the wit and poignance of a SoCal girl, born and bred, and the thorough expertise of a Hollywood insider.”

-—Kate Buford, author of Native American Son: The Life and Sporting Legend of Jim Thorpe
+—Kate Buford, author of Burt Lancaster: An American Life

 “Told with an infectious blend of effervescent wit and scholarly substance, Beverly Gray’s deeply personal and critical reappraisal of The Graduate is sure to dazzle diehard fans and, quite likely, to seduce a new generation of impassioned devotees.”